Origin

 Meaning

-Literal translation: 'noble and tender' or 'gentle noble'.
-In the Australian context, it connotes grace, nobility, and kindness, often associated with qualities of strength combined with softness.
+Literal translation: 'noble and tender' or 'noble kind'.
+In the Australian context, it connotes qualities of grace, nobility, and kindness, often associated with a refined and gentle nature, fitting within the culturally diverse Australian society.

 Pronunciation